GoInterject/GoInterject.github.io/wDeveloper/OpenSourceProjects.md

 - [BeetleETL](#beetleetl) : Transfer data from a MongoDB to a SQL Server DB
 - [Data-Latinizer](#data-latinizer) : Sanitize data in a DB using Latin text
-- [Financial Data Engineering](#financial-data-engineering) : Build a DB for analyzing securities
 - [Script My SQL Server](#scriptmysqlserver) : Set of scripts to automate MySQL server interactions
 - [Powershell DB Tools GUI](#powershell-db-tools-gui) : Simplify scripting out DB objects and executing SQL scripts